Galaxy S20 Ultra 5G review: Samsung's most advanced phone fails to hit a home run

 In one testing example, I used zoom to capture the drama of waves spectacularly crashing against the rocks.
 In another, the stoic face of an ocean kayaker battling the choppy sea.

 Samsung's attempt is impressive.
 Image quality typically isn't good at such extreme distance, but that's not what the feature is for.
-It's there to get a picture you probably wouldn't otherwise get and if the subject matters to you, you'll be happier to have it than not.
+It's there to get a picture you probably wouldn't otherwise get.
+If the subject matters to you, you'll be happier to have it than not.
 My favorite zoom shots were typically at 4x, and sometimes 10x or 30x depending on what I was trying to show.

 I sent a 100x zoom photo of birds to an avid birder friend.
 She flipped when she saw it, impressed that I was able to give her enough detail to identify the species.
 That's a win, even if it did take many attempts to keep the phone still enough to center on the motionless flock.